ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

     expect(screen.getByAltText('zelda').toBeTruthy()
 }
 ```
+So now our test renders our component, and then waits until the DOM contains an element with the alt text '

 It doesn't always have to be an element that your `waitFor`.
 For example, the situation that kicked off this whole investigation involved a hook which called an API to check if a user had access to a specific endpoint.
 There were three possible scenarios.
 1. The user definitely has access.
 Do nothing.